 Students should follow the instructions in this PDF to connect to the RS_Courses or MLCL_Courses share.

 Instructors should follow the instructions in this PDF to connect to the RS or MLCL share.

 Geddes maintains all of the equipment in CAS 427, 430, 530, 534 and 538.
 Geddes and CAS IT maintains the computing equipment in the registrar rooms: B252B, B27, 204A, 204B, 218.
 233, 235, 323B, 425, 426 and 428.

 Learning & Event Technology Services maintains all other rooms and the projection/audio equipment in the registrar rooms.

 We are happy to help with all rooms as much as we can.

 Q: There is a computer in my classroom, but I can not log in.
 It wants me to log into AD.
 What should I do?

 You need to have an Active Directory account to log in.
 Most BU accounts created in the last few years have AD access automatically, but if you’ve been at BU a while you might need to fill out this form before you can login.

 Q: In what rooms can I play a PAL DVD?

-The screening rooms CAS533B, CAS537A and CAS537C and the classrooms CAS530 and CAS534 can play non-US region (PAL) DVDs via the DVD player.
+The screening rooms CAS533B, CAS537A and CAS537C and the classrooms CAS530, CAS534 and CAS538 can play non-US region (PAL) DVDs via the region-free Blu-Ray player.
 All of the Geddes classrooms can play non-US region DVDs via the VLC media player on the computer.